-Subscriber Manager version 3.0.3 provides an upgrade script that implements an upgrade from previous versions.
+The Subscriber Manager distribution provides an upgrade script that implements an upgrade from previous versions.
 The upgrade procedure script preserves the subscriber database and the entire SM configuration, including network elements, domains, and application-specific components.

 For Solaris: Previous versions of the SM on Solaris used a 32-bit or 64-bit Java Virtual Machine (JVM) and database.
-By default, SM version 3.0.3 is installed with a 64-bit JVM and database.
+By default, the SM is installed with a 64-bit JVM and database.
 There is no choice as to whether to upgrade to 64-bit.